scvanama612/scvanama612/readme.md

 <br/>

 > **"Data is the new oil, but analytics is the refinery that creates value."**
-> _— Junior Data Scientist • ML Engineer • Analytics Expert —_
+> _— Jr. Data Science Engineer • ML Engineer • Analytics Expert —_

 <br/>